Modernizr/grunt-modernizr/README.md

 		// [REQUIRED] Path to the build you're using for development.
 		"devFile" : "lib/modernizr-dev.js",

-		// [REQUIRED] Path to save out the built file.
+		// Path to save out the built file.
 		"outputFile" : "build/modernizr-custom.js",

 		// Based on default settings on http://modernizr.com/download/